Generalized Bloch's Theorem for Cavity Exciton Polaron-Polaritons

+Fig~\ref{fig:pp-dielectric} plots the zero temperature imaginary component of the dielectric function of both the exciton polariton (a) and exciton polaron-polariton (b) systems for different light-matter coupling strengths.
+In Fig.~\ref{fig:pp-dielectric}(a) the bare exciton curve is plotted in black.
+Note that the first peak contains three nearly degenerate peaks corresponding to the hybridization of the first CoM transition and the $n=0 \to n =1$ relative coordinate transitions.
+In each of the higher energy peaks there are many nearly degenerate higher order transitions.
+As we then turn on the light-matter coupling strength (red line), the higher energy peaks are largely unaffected, but the first transition couples to the photonic modes, broadening and redshifting the transition peak.
+As we increase the coupling strength (blue line), these effects increase and the peak shape also qualitatively changes with splitting due to light strongly coupling to one transition, hybridizing it and shifting it from the other nearly degenerate states.

+Fig.~\ref{fig:pp-dielectric}(b) highlights the additional role of strong phonon-exciton coupling.
+Note that for the first exciton peak, only one transition is strongly coupled to the phonon, creating the characteristic periodic phonon sidebands.
+The higher energy peaks, however, show non-trivial polaron splitting and hybridization between to the many nearly-degenerate transitions.
+As with the phonon-free case, we see the light-matter coupling redshift and broaden the first peak.
+In the strong coupling case, the linewidth and shape of this peak differs from that of Fig.~\ref{fig:pp-dielectric}(a) due to one of the transitions being dressed by the phonons.
+Note that to lowest order in $\bf q$ and $\bf k$, the light-matter interaction scales as the matrix elements of $\hat{\bf p}$, whereas the phonon-exciton interaction scales as the matrix elements of $\hat{\bf x}$, leading to them coupling to different transitions.

 In conclusion, we introduce a symmetry-informed representation for hybrid photon-exciton-phonon quantum electrodynamics (QED) Hamiltonians that restores Bloch's theorem for this hybrid system.
-By taking advantage of the symmetries of the interactions between these degrees of freedom, we can create new quantum number, a so-called polaron-polariton wavevector, which turns our Hamiltonian block-diagonal in wavevector without using the long-wavelength approximation.
-While we demonstrated the advantages of this for static calculations such as band structures and dielectric functions, this method will drastically improve that computational speed of dynamics simulations, allowing each individual $k$-point to have its own independent dynamics.
-We expect this representation has far-reaching implications for strongly coupled fermion-boson systems due to its fundamental nature, opening the door to more investigations that elucidate materials properties in strong coupling with applications in tuning electronic/optical properties,enhancing coherent transport, and unlocking symmetry-forbidden transitions.
-These have the potential to enable research in very impactful fields like quantum transduction for quantum information science and quantum transport for microelectronics, whose systems can capitalize on this dynamic interplay between photons, phonons, and fermions.
+By taking advantage of the symmetries of the interactions between these DOFs, we can create new quantum number, a so-called polaron-polariton wavevector, which turns our Hamiltonian block-diagonal in wavevector without using the long-wavelength approximation.
+The resulting block structure enables momentum-resolved dispersions and longitudinal optical response to be computed from independent ${\bf K}$ sectors, providing both conceptual clarity and a major practical simplification.
+More broadly, this framework supplies a natural starting point for quantitatively controlled studies of cavity-modified quantum materials, especially large-unit-cell systems such as Moir\'e heterostructures, where retaining translational symmetry is essential for tractable multimode simulations and for future extensions to nonequilibrium dynamics.

 \begin{widetext}

 {S\arabic{equation}}